 It’s important to choose native plants from your area to ensure they’re suited to your climate and soil type.
-But, if you choose correctly, you could find yourself with a nice garden that requires very little maintenance.
+But, if you choose correctly, you could find a lovely nice garden that requires very little maintenance.

 Mulch, Mulch and Mulch Some More!

 Mulch is an essential component of any low-maintenance landscape design.
-It has numerous benefits, especially when used in conjunction with native plants and an efficient irrigation system.
+It has numerous functions with native plants and an efficient irrigation system.

 - Mulching will help prevent weeds from coming up, reducing the amount of time you have to spend weeding.

-- Mulching is a great way to retain soil moisture and prevent rapid drying out.
+- Mulching is a great way to retain soil moisture and prevent raiding out.

-- Using a decent amount of mulch will help keep your soil rich in nutrients and organic matter.
+- Using a decent amount of mulch will help keep your soil rich in nutrients and organic.

-To put it simply, mulching will save you time on weeding, watering and fertilising – essentially reducing the amount of maintenance you have to perform!
+- Simply put, mulching will save you time on weeding, watering and fertilising – essentially reducing the maintenance you must perform!